Please Join Us For Coffee with Cathy!

 Behaviors such as repetitive rocking, hand flapping, and spinning are typically referred to as “stimming” and typically associated with autism spectrum disorder.
 However, there are many people without autism who “stim” and there are many different stimming behaviors.
 So, how is autism stimming different?
 What if the behaviors are considered inappropriate, dangerous, or self-harming?
 Join us as we share our experiences with raising a child with self-stimulatory behaviors and also take a closer look at our own repetitive behaviors.
 To learn more about self-stimulatory behaviors, or to guide your own discussion, please watch this video:

-Wauwatosa Library, Firefly Room, 7600 W. North Avenue, Wauwatosa
+Wauwatosa Library, Firefly Room - 7635 W. North Avenue, Wauwatosa, WI

 Join us as our panelists share how they navigate "adulting" by sharing tips, tricks, and tools to manage life on the spectrum in a neurotypically dictated world.